-All students seeking the Bachelor of Arts degree must complete (earn) 14 credits of the same modern world language.
+All students seeking the Bachelor of Arts degree must complete three classes (nine credits minimum) of world language in preferably one, but not more than two languages.
 See the world languages section of this catalog for information about earning retroactive language credit.